A Mini Guide to Marrakech

 1. Explore the souks

-The souks are a big maze of colourful goods.
-While there are tours organised that have a guide take you around, its something you can do for free at your own pace.
-Best to enter the souk from the Djemaa El Fnaa square and wander around.
-There are various sections selling olives, spices, leather goods, etc. Ensure you allocate at least 3 hours
+While there are tours organised that have a guide take you around, its something backpacker’s can do for free at your own pace.
+Ensure you allocate at least 3 hours and don’t be surprised if you get lost.

 1. Unwind at a Hammam